 I ordered a Philly sandwich with prime rib.
 The meet was sliced fairly thick compared to the normal Philly style sandwiches, but was very good.
 Nicely seasoned.
 I enjoyed it - but especially enjoyed nibbling at my wife's food.

 A reader with a lot of experience in Mexico first alerted me to the opportunity for authentic Mexican food at Antojitos, one of the best places in town with some of the most authentic Mexican food you'll find.
-Antojitos Mexicanos is at 207 N Richmond St., Appleton, WI (phone: 920-380-0244) next to Little Ceaser's on Richmond Street, just north of College Avenue, Antojitos Mexicanos offers inexpensive Mexican food with great flavors.
+Formerly on Richmond St., they are now at 204 E College Avenue, right in the heart of town.
+Phone: 920-380-0244.
+Antojitos Mexicanos offers inexpensive Mexican food with great flavors.
 Their tacos, for example, are unlike the tacos found in most Mexican restaurants in the US, but are the perfect double-corn-tortilla open faced treats that I love.
 Real gorditas, too - greasy but delicious.
 A highlight of one visit was the fish tostada - an impressively delicious mixture of tender fish and rich flavorings on a crisp tostada.
 And yes, they have horchata, my favorite Mexican rice drink.

 The decor and tables are suited for a fast food place, so don't expect fancy - but do expect tasty.

 Asian Garden, formerly Great Wall Chinese, is a good Chinese buffet conveniently located near the Fox River Mall at 405 N. Mall Drive, Appleton.
 The restaurant features a large spread of items, rivaling that of Hong Kong Buffet in Neenah.
-It's a good choice for lunch, with comfortable booths and a quiet atmosphere.
-The food is good and fresh with an excellent variety, but not many of the dishes stand out as really excellent -- a common problem for buffets, of course.
-The buffet includes a Mongolian barbecue, but the selection of ingredients is relatively small and the cook prepares only one person's food at a time, resulting in a painfully slow wait during busy times.
+It's an OK choice for lunch, with comfortable booths and a quiet atmosphere.
+The food can be good but quality isn't always superb.
+At least when I was there last the buffet included a Mongolian barbecue, but the selection of ingredients was relatively small and the cook prepared only one person's food at a time, resulting in a painfully slow wait during busy times.
 I suggest skipping the Mongolian barbecue and focusing on other items, including the good California rolls and excellent variety of fruit.
 Open all week long.
 Phone: (920) 954-8888.

 After a couple trips to New York City, my bagel awareness is at an all-time high, and I've been on a quest for Appleton's best bagels.
 While several bagel shops and bakeries sell a lot of bagels to hungry Fox Cities dwellers, I hadn't found true bagel greatness in the area until last month when I walked into Big Apple Bagels.
 Oh la la!
 These people know their bagels, bagels that come close enough to actual New York bagels to fool most non-New Yorkers.
 While a quirk in the laws of physics actually makes it physically impossible for perfect bagels to exist more than about 30 miles outside of Manhattan, Big Apple gets close enough for my taste.